liberland/translations/README.md

 * [Constitution](https://github.com/liberland/constitution)
 * [Laws](https://github.com/liberland/laws)

-The translation of individual source files is done using a simple web-based interface offered by [Transifex](https://www.transifex.com/).
-In brief, the project administrators upload the english source files to Transifex, the files are translated online by the community, and the administrators pull the translated files back into this project.
-All translated files are then converted to several formats, including PDF, ePub, Mobi, and html.
+The translation of individual source files is done using a simple web-based interface that is offered by [Transifex](https://www.transifex.com/) to open source projects.
+The project administrators upload the english source files to Transifex, the files are translated online by the community, and the administrators pull the translated files back into this repository.
+All translated files are then converted to several formats for distribution, including pdf, ePub, Mobi, and html.

 **Please note that the English version shall always prevail in case of any discrepancy or inconsistency between the English version and any translation.**